AndreSantos03/AndreSantos03-Y3S1-ProgFuncionalLogica2/README.md

 ### c) Parser

-This parser translates a program written in a simple language into a structured format that can be further processed or executed, such as compiling into machine code or interpreting directly.
-The parser handles various elements of programming language syntax, including expressions, control flow statements, and logical operations.
+The parser is an essential component of our project, responsible for converting a textual representation of our programming language into a structured format.
+This structured data can then be compiled into machine code or directly interpreted.
+The parser is designed to understand and enforce the syntax rules of our language, handling various elements like expressions, control flow statements, and logical operations.

-`lexer` splits the input string into tokens, recognizing spaces, alphabets, digits, and special symbols like `:=`, `==`, `<=`, `&&`, `||`, and other single-character tokens.
+#### Lexer `lexer`

+`lexer` breaks down the input string into a list of tokens.
+Tokens are the smallest units in the language, like keywords, operators, and identifiers.
+It identifies different types of tokens: spaces, alphabets (for variable names), digits (for numbers), and special symbols for operations like assignment (`:=`), comparison (`==`, `<=`), logical operators (`&&`, `||`), and others.

 ```haskell
 lexer :: String -> [String]